susanBuck/notes/05_Laravel/02_App_Setup.md

 This is a quicky and dirty fix for now.
 Later we'll spend an entire section on configuring environments.

 ## Point local server to your new app
 Point your local server's document root to the `public/` directory within your new app, for example:

 	c:\MAMP\htdocs\foobar\public

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-app-setup-document-root.png?@2x' class='' style='max-width:664px; width:75%' alt=''>

+While you're in your MAMP settings, confirm it's set to a version >= PHP 5.4.

 If all went well, you should see Laravel's default welcome page when you hit `http://localhost` in your browser: